spray/spray-json/README.markdown

 arrays _spray-json_ defines the [`RootJsonFormat`][1] type, which is nothing but a marker specialization of `JsonFormat`.
 Libraries supporting _spray-json_ as a means of document serialization might choose to depend on a `RootJsonFormat[T]` for a custom type `T` (rather than a "plain" `JsonFormat[T]`), so as to not allow the rendering of illegal document roots.
-E.g., the `SprayJsonSupport` trait of _spray-server_ is one notable example of such a case.
+E.g., the `SprayJsonSupport` trait of _spray-routing_ is one notable example of such a case.

 All default converters in the `DefaultJsonProtocol` producing JSON objects or arrays are actually implemented as `RootJsonFormat`.
 When "manually" implementing a `JsonFormat` for a custom type `T` (rather than relying on case class